Introduction:

 1:21It is curious that John denied that he was Elijah, but in Matthew 11:14 and Luke 1:76 Jesus said that in some sense he was.

 1:23John is identifying himself with Isaiah 40:3.
 Crooked paths are a metaphor for crooked actions, as in Isaiah 59:8.
+But the enquirers are not satisfied with this answer.

 1:29= Matthew 3:13f, Mark 1:9f, Luke 3:21f.